npm/rfcs/accepted/0000-make-scripts-install-opt-in.md

 ## Migration Plan

-### Phase 1: Tooling and advisory warnings (next minor release)
+### Phase 1: Enforcement for opt-in entries; advisory for unlisted (next minor release)

 - Ship `npm approve-scripts` and `npm deny-scripts` (with `--pending` mode for previewing on `approve-scripts`).
-- Recognize the `allowScripts` field in `package.json`.
+- Recognise the `allowScripts` field in `package.json`.
+- `true` entries run scripts; `false` entries silently skip them.
+Both do exactly what the user wrote.
-- Print advisory warnings when dependency install scripts run that are not covered by an `allowScripts` field.
+- Packages with install scripts that aren't covered by an `allowScripts` entry still run as before, with a post-install advisory warning.
+Nothing changes for anyone who hasn't opted in.
-- No change in default behavior: scripts still run.
+- `strict-allow-scripts=true` and `--dangerously-allow-all-scripts` are wired up and enforce as described above.
+- `--allow-scripts` CLI flag is rejected in project-scoped installs; it remains available for `npm exec`, `npx`, and `npm install -g`.

 ### Phase 2: Default-deny (next major release)

-- Dependency install scripts are blocked by default.
+- Packages with install scripts that aren't covered by `allowScripts` are skipped by default instead of running.
-- Scripts for packages listed in `allowScripts` with `true` still run.
-- Blocked scripts produce a warning with remediation instructions.
-- `strict-script-builds=true` available for CI environments that want hard failures.
-- `--dangerously-allow-all-scripts` available as an escape hatch.
+- All other semantics from Phase 1 are unchanged.

 ### Phase 3: Ecosystem stabilization